 Customise with a Closet Kit

-As an interior designer, I’ve designed countless wardrobes, from luxurious walk-ins to simple and practical built in robes – Get in touch here if you would like a fully custom designed and built wardrobe by the way!
+As an interior designer, I’ve designed countless wardrobes, from luxurious walk-ins to simple and practical built in robes.
 Having a custom designed wardrobe is an excellent solution when building or renovating a home however, you can still spruce up an existing wardrobe to make it that little more functional using basic closet kits instead.

 Closet kits such as Rubbermaid’s Custom Closet Organiser System are an amazing alternative to a custom designed wardrobe.
 Although you won’t have the options of selecting your preferred finishes, hardware and custom features, you do have a hell of a lot of freedom to create a fully organised closet!